-Of course, this phenomenon has been coupled with immense online attacks consisting of memes showing the bubble butts of “gifted” females.
-The memes come with slogans such as: “She squats.”, “If you want an ass like that, squat.”
+Of course, this phenomenon has been catalyzed by memes showing the bubble butts of “gifted” females.
+The memes come with slogans such as “She squats.”, “If you want an ass like that, squat.”

 “Sensei, show me the way.
 Tell me how to use my glutes more efficiently when I squat,” said the apprentice.

-So, is being quad dominant that bad?
+So, is quad domination that bad?

 No. In fact, being quad dominant is natural in squatting exercises.
 The main difference between the squat and the deadlift is the degree of knee involvement.
 When you squat, the knee bends more compared to the deadlift.
 The more the knee bends, the more leg dominant an exercise becomes.
 It’s unavoidable.
 There is nothing unhealthy about being quad dominant in movements that are….well…quad dominant by nature.